Police: Couple flew to Hawaii despite positive virus tests

-HONOLULU (AP) — A couple was arrested at a Hawaii airport for traveling on a flight from California despite knowing they were infected with COVID-19, authorities said.
+HONOLULU (AP) — A couple was arrested at a Hawaii airport after traveling from the U.S. mainland despite knowing they were infected with COVID-19, authorities said.

-Wesley Moribe, 41, and Courtney Peterson, 46, boarded a United Airlines flight to Lihue with a 4-year-old child after San Francisco International Airport officials told them Sunday to isolate themselves and avoid the flight, the Kauai Police Department said.
+Wesley Moribe, 41, and Courtney Peterson, 46, boarded a United Airlines flight to Lihue with a 4-year-old child after testing positive for the coronavirus while returning home from international travel and transiting between Seattle, San Francisco and Hawaii, the Kauai Police Department said.

+The couple took a COVID-19 test in Seattle after returning from abroad, police said, then received their positive results while flying between Seattle and San Francisco.

+“The test taken in Seattle returned positive, but the couple was already en route to San Francisco,” a Kauai police spokeswoman said in an email to The Associated Press.
+“Officials notified the couple of positive test results and directed them to isolate.”

+But the couple, who had a layover in San Francisco, decided to continue on to Hawaii over the weekend.

-Police escorted the couple to a designated isolation room after the plane landed, where they were arrested on suspicion of second-degree reckless endangering.
+According to police, the Centers for Disease Control and Prevention notified local authorities and upon arrival in Lihue, Moribe and Peterson were met by officials from the Department of Health and Kauai police.
+They were taken to a designated isolation room where they were arrested on suspicion of second-degree reckless endangering.

+Doug Yakel, a spokesman for San Francisco International Airport, said officials at the airport's quarantine station had no contact with the couple and they did not get tested there.

+Perry Cooper, a spokesman for Seattle-Tacoma International Airport, said the airport has a vendor, Discovery Health MD, that leases space at the airport for testing and that the company works with the local public health and the CDC for testing processes.
+The airport was not be involved, he said.

+Calls to the CDC and Discovery Health MD were not immediately returned.

+United said in a statement that all passengers must complete a checklist confirming they have not tested positive for COVID-19 within 14 days before flying.
+The two have been banned from traveling with United Airlines, the statement said.

-The residents of Wailua on Kauai were released after posting $1,000 bail each.
+Moribe and Peterson, who are residents of Wailua on the island Kauai, were released after posting $1,000 bail each.

 The child was released into the care of a family member and the Child Protective Services division of the state Department of Human Services was notified.